aahlenst/virtomate/docs/getting-started.rst

 Getting Started
 ===============

-Once you have :doc:`installed <installation>` Virtomate, you can see all commands and options by running
+Once you have :doc:`installed <installation>` Virtomate, you can see all commands and options by running:

 .. code-block::

     $ virtomate --help

-To list all domains on your system, run
+To list all domains on your system, run:

 .. code-block::